open-sdg/sdg-build/README.md

 * YAML schema intended for Prose.io

+## Translations

+SDG Build can also import translations and use them to produce fully-translated builds.
+The translations can also be exported as well.
+Input formats include:

+* SDMX DSD
+* YAML local files
+* YAML Git repository

+The export formats include:

+* JSON

 ## Upcoming integrations

 Other inputs and outputs are either under development or planned for the future: